 Ticket prices are subject to change, based on availability.

-Handling fees: A per ticket handling fee ($4.00) will be charged for all phone and internet orders; there is no handling fee for in-person cash orders.
+Handling fees: A per ticket handling fee ($4.50) will be charged for credit card orders; there is no handling fee for in-person cash orders.

-Ticket exchanges and donations: Exchanges (for plays) or donations of tickets must be made by 4 p.m. on the day of an evening show and by noon for matinees.
+Ticket exchanges and donations: Exchanges (for plays) or donations of tickets must be made at least two hours before the original performance time.
 No exchanges or cancellations for special events or special presentations.
 No refunds will be issued for tickets.
-No exchanges, donations, returns or refunds will be issued for any tickets listed for sale through brokers, agencies or other third party sellers.
+No exchanges, donations, returns, or refunds will be issued for any tickets listed for sale through brokers, agencies, or other third party sellers.

 Child age recommendations: For most Theater Latté Da shows, we recommend children be at least age 12, but admit children as young as 8.
 All children must have a ticket, and children under 5 are never admitted.